benc-uk/nanoproxy/CONTRIBUTING.md

 ## Use a consistent coding style

 Run `make lint-fix` in order to format the code fix any formatting & linting issues that might be present.
-A [Prettier](https://prettier.io/) configuration file is included

 # References